mikebratt/housekeep-gmail/README.md

  Usage:

-  Create a trigger to run Housekeep() to suit your needs Add a deleteFrom call for each label you wish to housekeep deletefrom( Label, days_to_keep )
+  Create a trigger to run Housekeep() to suit your needs</br>
+  Add a deleteFrom call for each label you wish to housekeep:</br>
+  deletefrom( Label, days_to_keep )